 Now, let us see this data in wake of the facts that the WHO recommended doctor to patient ratio is 1:1000.
-Given that the treatment of covid19 is available only in the Government hospitals, this ratio is 1:11000.
+Given that the treatment of covid19 is available only in Government hospitals, this ratio is 1:11000.
 This is further complicated by the shortage of ventilators, with merely 30,000 to 50,000 ventilators in the country of 1.3 billion.

 So, we can gauge the dangers that this stain poses in India, that too in the backdrop of the huge health care limitation in both infrastructural as well as the nutritional perspective.
-Making a majority of population vulnerable to this pandemic.
+Making a majority of the population vulnerable to this pandemic.

 Lockdown from a legal perspective.

-When the lockdown was applied, various legal experts questioned its constitutional validity, holding that it was unconstitutional and that central government is transgressing its powers.
+When the lockdown was applied, various legal experts questioned its constitutional validity, holding that it was unconstitutional and that the central government is transgressing its powers.
 So here we will discuss its constitutional validity.

-Firstly, in the seventh schedule, where there are 3 lists providing for division of powers between the centre and the state, there the subject of Public health is provided in entry number 6 in the state list.
-However, the entry number 81 in the central list allows the central government to make laws on inter-state quarantine and quarantine of ports and ships.
-Deriving the power from this, the central government imposed an inter-state lockdown, which complemented the curfew and lockdowns imposed by various states on the case to case basis.
+Firstly, in the seventh schedule, where there are 3 lists providing for the division of powers between the centre and the state, there the subject of Public health is provided in entry number 6 in the state list.
+However, entry number 81 in the central list allows the central government to make laws on inter-state quarantine and quarantine of ports and ships.
+Deriving the power from this, the central government imposed an inter-state lockdown, which complemented the curfew and lockdowns imposed by various states on a case to case basis.

 Thirdly, entry 23 of the concurrent list empowers both the central and the state governments to make laws with respect to social security.
-In pursuance of which the central government passed the National Disaster management Act (NDMA), 2005.
-Section 6(2)(i) of the NDMA Act, 2005 empowers the central government to take measures for the prevention and mitigation of effects of a disaster.
+In pursuance of which the central government passed the National Disaster Management Act (NDMA), 2005.
+Section 6(2)(i) of the NDMA Act, 2005 empowers the central government to take measures for the prevention and mitigation of the effects of a disaster.
 By declaring the COVID 19 as a disaster, the central government was duly authorised to take any measures necessary for the mitigation of the threats posed by the covid19.
 Hence, the central government announced a complete lockdown, even for the states which didn’t announce the same.
 And it was duly empowered to do so.

 Lockdown vs Transgression of Fundamental rights

-In the wake of the lockdown another argument arises that no doubt it was legally valid but it nevertheless, violates the fundamental rights of the citizens.
+In the wake of the lockdown, another argument arises that no doubt it was legally valid but it nevertheless, violates the fundamental rights of the citizens.
 So, is it still a valid step taken by the government when seen through the prism of Fundamental rights?

 Now coming back to Raju, who’s stranded and is reeling in sheer hunger, what could be done for him, to alleviate his suffering.
-Here is where the other component of the state responsibility comes to place, where the state along with ensuring security of the citizens also cares for its citizens.
+Here is where the other component of the state responsibility comes to place, where the state along with ensuring the security of the citizens also cares for its citizens.
 This care we have been a spectator to, where all the agencies of the state, especially police, doctors and civic agencies are taking due care of all its citizens, by providing treatment to the Covid19 patients, evacuating the stranded ones, providing accommodation and supplying essentials to the needy, sometimes at the risk of risking their own safety.